-This open comment period is an opportunity for stakeholders including individuals, organizations and businesses to share information that may be considered in the development of the report.
-This public comment is not seeking comment on proposed regulations or pending regulatory considerations.
+An open comment period was held beginning on March 24, 2021.
+The open comment period was an opportunity for stakeholders including individuals, organizations and businesses to share information that may be considered in the development of the report.
+This public comment did not seek comment on proposed regulations or pending regulatory considerations.
 Any comments provided pursuant to this announcement will be made public and may be reviewed and discussed in any roundtable or other sessions held relating to this legislation.
 Given the scope of this project and the report, and as a non-regulatory process, a specific response to each commenter’s recommendation will not be possible.

-Comments are invited by all interested parties.
-In accordance with the legislation, comments are specifically welcome from representatives of the food supply chain from different regions of the state including:
+Comments were invited by all interested parties.
+In accordance with the legislation, comments were specifically welcome from representatives of the food supply chain from different regions of the state including:

 - women and minority-owned and small and family owned businesses and farms;